 4. Treating Models as Static

 Models improve quarterly.
 Your infrastructure needs to support model updates without downtime.
 Use container orchestration (Docker Compose or Kubernetes) so you can swap models by changing a tag.
+Design your application layer to be model-agnostic — never hardcode model-specific behavior or output format assumptions that will break when you upgrade.

 5. Forgetting About Embeddings